 Tractica, an analyst, predicts that the global AI personal assistant market will swell to $15.8bn by 2021.
 It is at an inflection point, Uribe-Etxebarria claims: a crossroads between responsive and analytic solutions of the past, and predictive and autonomous ones, the likes of which will enable true AI assistance and driverless vehicles.

-It’s no surprise, then, that investors like Mundi Ventures, headquartered in Madrid, have been impressed enough to part with millions of dollars to back Sherpa’s scale – and make connections with a range of partners.
+It’s no surprise, then, that investors like Mundi Ventures, headquartered in Madrid, London and Seattle, have been impressed enough to part with millions of dollars to back Sherpa’s scale – and make connections with a range of partners.

 “The key to unlock that market is predictive AI, so that these assistants can be more truly useful by anticipating user needs,” says the CEO.
 “That’s were we are focusing our research and development efforts…Anything process-oriented is a prime target for AI automation.
 The Sherpa platform could play a role in many of those apps, by providing an API to access our predictive AI capabilities.”